bheklilr/pyarkansas-website/pinaxcon/templates/static_pages/program/selection_process.md

-PyOhio is using a two-phase review process for 2018.
-This is intended to allow attendees and others interested in PyOhio to have input in the talk selection decision while leaving the final program curation up to the [Program Co-Chairs](/2018/about/team).
+PyArkansas is using a two-phase review process for 2018.
+This is intended to allow attendees and others interested in PyArkansas to have input in the talk selection decision while leaving the final program curation up to the [Program Co-Chairs](/2018/about/team).

 ## Phase One: Ranking of anonymized proposals

 During this phase, the reviewers will score each proposal solely on the title, description, and abstract contents.
 Other proposal fields will be hidden including any identifying information or notes about the speaker(s) proposing the talk.